JJ-Shep/Quadform/README.md

 # Quadform
-A simple C program to calculate the quadratic formula
+A simple C program to calculate the quadratic formula.
+This is just a test of my C skills.